Coach Kerri Jacklets announced the hiring on July 11.

 In 2007, the Friars finished with an overall record of 23-24.
 The Friars earned their first ever victory over Notre Dame on April 14, defeating the Irish, 9-0.
 Jacklets coached two players who earned All-BIG EAST honors in 2007.
 Rachel Bartholomew earned First Team All-BIG EAST accolades as well as Northeast All-Region First Team honors.
 Mary Rose Sheehy also earned Third Team All-BIG EAST accolades.

-Jacklets was named head coach of the Providence College softball program on January 20, 2006.
-In 2005, Jacklets served as an assistant coach at Providence and helped the Friars to a 33-20 overall record.
+Jacklets served as an assistant coach at Providence in 2005 and helped the Friars to a 33-20 overall record.

 Jacklets enjoyed a stellar career as a catcher at PC from 1998-2001.
-She ranks fourth all-time at the College in batting average (.315), seventh all-time in home runs (18) and sixth in hits (179).
-Jacklets also ranks in the top-10 all-time in walks (41) and runs batted in (76).
+She ranks fifth all-time at the College in batting average (.315), eighth all-time in home runs (18) and sixth in hits (179).
 In 2001, she was named to the All-Northeast Region First Team.

 Jacklets was a four-time BIG EAST Academic All-Star and graduated from PC with a 3.33 GPA in Social Science.

 Jacklets, a native of Sayville, N.Y., resides in Providence, R.I.